azer/medium-author/README.md

 ## medium-author

-Get a Medium author with list of posts
+Get a Medium author with list of posts.
+See also: [medium-post](http://github.com/azer/medium-post)

 ## Install